Getting Started with an Astro4Dev Proposal

 - use these resources to develop scientifically-informed project designs

-- ensure they are not replicating past projects
+- ensure they are not simply replicating past projects

 - draw from past projects’ lessons when it comes to planning and designing their projects, thus avoiding the repetition of mistakes